|

 Staff responsibilities include preparing an initial and final inventory of the materials needed/utilized within their station, preparing for each period’s activity, promoting a positive and instructive atmosphere for the Scouts at their station and guiding/supervising the Camp Aides assigned to their station.

 When registering as a Staff member, please indicate the position that you would prefer.
 Staff will be assigned on a first come, first served basis.
-When each Camp station area’s Staff is accounted for, those positions will no longer be available and discounts for that adult’s Cub Scouts, Girl’s Camp Experience, and Kids Korner attendees will not be available, unless they accept another 5-day position.
+When each Camp station area’s Staff is accounted for, those positions will no longer be available and discounts for that adult’s Cub Scouts and Kids Korner attendees will not be available, unless they accept another 5-day position.

 jobs for a Staff Member: (All the stations mentioned above apply as well as...) |